 Increase Diabetes and Stroke Risk

-According to this study conducted at the Harvard School of Medicine, consuming processed meats or smoked food such as cold cuts and hot dogs increases the risk of type 2 diabetes, strokes, and many other heart diseases.
+According to this study conducted at the Harvard School of Medicine, consuming processed meats or smoked food such as cold cuts and smoked hot dogs increases the risk of type 2 diabetes, strokes, and many other heart diseases.
 Of course, it is okay to consume smoked meat in moderation, but overindulgence in processed food can lead to these painful and long-lasting health problems.

 Can Smoked Meat Also Cause Cancer?